 Source: S&P Capital IQ.
 Dollar amounts in millions.
 FQ = fiscal quarter.

-On a 12-month basis, the trend at MeadWestvaco looks very good.
-At 48.6 days, it is 10.9 days better than the five-year average of 59.5 days.
-The biggest contributor to that improvement was DPO, which improved 5.0 days compared to the five-year average.
+On a 12-month basis, the trend at MeadWestvaco looks good.
+At 54.2 days, it is 1.1 days better than the five-year average of 55.2 days.
+The biggest contributor to that improvement was DSO, which improved 6.3 days compared to the five-year average.
 That was partially offset by a 6.2-day increase in DIO.

 Considering the numbers on a quarterly basis, the CCC trend at MeadWestvaco looks good.
-At 51.1 days, it is 6.7 days better than the average of the past eight quarters.
+At 56.7 days, it is little changed from the average of the past eight quarters.
 With both 12-month and quarterly CCC running better than average, MeadWestvaco gets high marks in this cash-conversion checkup.